Budd Friedman: Korean War

 Friedman served in the infantry in the U.S. Army during the Korean War.
 He was wounded by an enemy grenade during his first day in action in the summer of 1953 while his unit was assaulting Pork Chop Hill.
 He was awarded the Purple Heart and the Combat Infantryman Badge (CIB).
 The ceasefire went into effect while he was still recuperating in the hospital.

 Personal life and death

+Friedman married his first wife, Silver Saundors, they divorced in 1979.

-Friedman married Alix Friedman (at the time name Alex Mark) in 1981 and remained with her for an unconfirmed number of years.
-They had 4 children named Zoe, Beth, Ross, and Dax.
-Friedman died in Los Angeles on November 12, 2022, at the age of 90 from heart failure.
+Friedman married Alix Friedman (née Mark) in 1981, and remained with her for an unconfirmed number of years.
+They had four children named Zoe, Beth, Ross, and Dax.
+Friedman died in Los Angeles, on November 12, 2022, at the age of 90, from heart failure.